Tuesday, April 13, 2021

 All I am trying to say you is that I’ve got a poem for

-frustrating.
-This particular poem.
+This must be frustrating.
+A poem.
 Trying to ex-

 plain it all to you.
 Going about making any point